 Steve Unruhe has been actively committed to public schools in Durham for three decades.
 He has been both a vocal defender of Durham Public Schools and a strong advocate for better schools for all of our children.
+He was elected to the school board in 2016.

 Steve worked as a bread baker at Ninth Street Bakery while pursuing certification in mathematics education at North Carolina Central University.
 He began his career at Northern in 1986 and helped to open Riverside in 1991.
 He taught every level of math and computer science, and his journalism staffs won numerous state and national awards.
 He retired this past July.